 Equity is the lifeblood of any startup, and in venture studios, it’s a battlefield.
 Investors pour in early capital and resources, expecting a sizable chunk—often 25-50%—to justify their risk.
 Entrepreneurs, meanwhile, want enough skin in the game to stay motivated, typically eyeing 50% or more.
 Follow-on funders, like VCs, get jittery when studio stakes loom too large, worrying it dilutes founder drive and complicates future rounds.

-Take “LaunchCore,” a hypothetical studio.
-It claims 40% of each company, leaving a solo founder with 50% and a 10% option pool.
-On paper, that’s generous—traditional co-founder teams might split 70% three ways, landing at 23% each after early dilution.
-But VCs see “40% studio ownership” and flinch, assuming the founder’s stake is too thin to fuel the grind.
-The reality?
-LaunchCore’s founder holds double what a traditional co-founder might, yet perception tanks the deal.
+Consider a studio that takes 40% of each company, leaving the solo founder with 50% and a 10% option pool.
+Compared to a three-way co-founder split (roughly 23% each after early dilution), the studio founder actually holds more equity.
+But VCs see “40% studio” on the cap table and flinch, assuming the founder’s stake is too thin to fuel the grind.
+The math is better.
+The optics aren’t.

 Solution: Studios should design equity splits that showcase founder upside—think 55-60% for solo founders—and pitch it hard to VCs with data comparing studio vs. traditional outcomes.
 Dynamic vesting, where studio stakes shrink as founders hit milestones, can sweeten the pot.